 Sarina van der Ploeg

 Nathalie Olsen is a natural resource economist.
-She is joining the IUCN Economics Programme and will be working closely with the Chief Economist.
-She began her career at the UN Food and Agriculture Organisation’s Investment Centre preparing investment projects for international financing in Asia.
+Before joining IUCN's Economics Programme, she began her career at the UN Food and Agriculture Organisation’s Investment Centre preparing investment projects for international financing in Asia.
 After some years, she joined the Centre for Social and Economic Research into the Global Environment (CSERGE) at University College London where she worked on the economics of water resources management and completed her second MSc.
 Her research included valuation of environmental goods and services (including contingent valuation) and bio-economic modelling of fish stocks.
 She has also worked at the UNEP Economics and Trade Branch (valuation, biodiversity and trade), the World Bank (agriculture and trade policy), FAO’s Fishery Department and WorldFish.
 Her current interests include the economics of REDD, environmental valuation, biodiversity economics.

 Lead Natural Resource Economist